 The software is designed for HR, Finance enterprises, C-suite, customer service, sales, and marketing across different platforms including social media.
 The serviceability is however not limited as this tool can be used by enterprises of all sizes across 19 industries.

-It represents high flexibility with its customizable interface that lets the users create desired dashboards to analyze and drill-down their data and conduct ad-hoc reporting.
+It represents high flexibility with its customizable interface that lets the users create desired dashboards to analyze and drill down their data and conduct ad-hoc reporting.
 What’s more, its HTML5 interface works on any device.

-This interface is highly responsive and is touch-based meaning it works effectively whether on mobile devices or desktop.
+This interface is highly responsive and is touch-based meaning it works effectively whether on mobile devices or desktops.
 Like other Online Data Visualization Tools, the Dundas Data visualization tool lets the user access and integrate data from any source in a short round-time.

 The newest upgrade comes with an in-memory engine, adds point-and-click trend analysis, language query, and supports Linux.
 The pricing is based on concurrent users.